javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 ### Splitting CPU-hungry tasks

-There's a trick to split CPU-hungry task using `setTimeout`.
+There's a trick to split CPU-hungry tasks using `setTimeout`.

-For instance, syntax highlighting script (used to colorize code examples on this page) is quite CPU-heavy.
+For instance, a syntax-highlighting script (used to colorize code examples on this page) is quite CPU-heavy.
 To highlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a big text that takes a lot.
-It may even cause the browser to "hang", that's unacceptable.
+It may even cause the browser to "hang", which is unacceptable.

-So we can split the long text to pieces.
+So we can split the long text into pieces.
 First 100 lines, then plan another 100 lines using `setTimeout(...,0)`, and so on.

 For clarity, let's take a simpler example for consideration.
 We have a function to count from `1` to `1000000000`.